boldbi/bold-bi-docs/docs/managing-resources/manage-dashboards/publish-dashboards.md

 ### Remove publish dashboard

-Published dashboards can also be removed from the Bold BI when they are no longer required.
+Published dashboards can also be removed from Bold BI when they are no longer needed.

-Click `Actions` in the grid context menu and select `Remove` to remove the published dashboard from the list.
+Click on `Actions` in the grid context menu and select `Remove` to remove the published dashboard from the list.

 ![Remove Publish Action](/static/assets/managing-resources/manage-dashboards/images/publish-remove-action.png)